-Johnita P. Due is Senior Vice President and Chief Diversity, Equity & Inclusion Officer for WarnerMedia News and Sports, the parent company of CNN, Turner Sports, Bleacher Report and WarnerMedia Studios.
-Due, who is based in Atlanta and joined CNN as a media lawyer in 2003, was appointed to the newly created role in 2019 by Jeff Zucker, Chairman, WarnerMedia News and Sports & President, CNN Worldwide.
+Johnita P. Due is Executive Vice President of Integrity and Inclusion for CNN Worldwide.
+Due, who is based in Atlanta and joined CNN as a media lawyer in 2003, was appointed to the newly created role in 2022.

-As a member of the executive team reporting directly to Zucker, Due is responsible for ensuring that diversity, equity and inclusion remain business critical priorities.
-Highly regarded by employees and management alike for her inspirational and engaging leadership and editorial insights, Due helps drive the company's efforts to improve representation and development of diverse voices on air and behind-the-scenes, as well as produce content that resonates with all audiences and makes a difference in society.
-She is also very committed to cultivating a culture of employee engagement and connectivity, creating meaningful opportunities for employees to share experiences relating to their identities with each other.
+Due is responsible for ensuring that diversity, equity and inclusion remain business critical priorities.
+Highly regarded by employees and management alike for her inspirational leadership and editorial insights, Due helps drive the company's efforts to improve representation and development of diverse voices on air and behind-the-scenes, as well as to produce impactful content that resonates with all audiences.
+She is also committed to building a culture of engagement and belonging, creating meaningful opportunities for employees to share their voices, identities and experiences.

-Prior to that, as CNN's chief diversity advisor, Due chaired CNN's award-winning Diversity Council and provided guidance to CNN management on content, marketplace, workforce and workplace initiatives to advance CNN's diversity mission of growing its business by reflecting diverse audiences and perspectives in its programming and supporting an inclusive culture for its employees.
-By collaborating with programming, network booking, marketing, sales, PR, HR, recruiting, and talent development, Due's leadership was crucial to establishing CNN's standing with multicultural audiences leading to some major ratings wins, earning revenue in the tens of millions of dollars for multicultural content franchises, increasing CNN's racial, ethnic and gender diversity, launching employee development and student pipeline programs, and expanding the diversity of perspectives and storytelling on air.
+Prior to that, as CNN's chief diversity advisor, Due chaired CNN's award-winning Diversity Council to advance the company's diversity mission of growing its business by reflecting diverse audiences and perspectives in its programming and supporting an inclusive culture for its employees.
+Due's leadership was crucial to establishing CNN's standing with multicultural audiences leading to some major ratings wins, earning revenue in the tens of millions of dollars for multicultural content franchises, increasing CNN's racial, ethnic and gender diversity, launching employee development and student pipeline programs, and expanding the diversity of perspectives and storytelling on air.
 Due was key to the development of global programming initiatives Black in America and Latino in America and the creation of the In America production unit, community forum "CNN Dialogues" in partnership with the National Center for Civil and Human Rights and Emory University's James Weldon Johnson Institute for the Study for Race and Difference, and a company-wide initiative geared toward producing more content for the growing and diverse U.S. Hispanic market.